clearwater-rb/grand_central/README.md

 end
 ```

-Then your reducer can use these actions to update the state more easily:
+Then your handler can use these actions to update the state more easily:

 ```ruby
 store = GrandCentral::Store.new(todos: []) do |state, action|